naacl-org/naacl-org.github.com/minutes/2018/index.md

   - We are getting complaints about that.
   - David: Competing against arXiv - broader pool is in our interest
   - Philip: In our field it’s important to emphasize that we have a very selective conference.
 Don’t want to get to the point where people don’t have journal papers, but also don’t have papers at a “selective conference”
-  -Amanda: Interspeech has a higher acceptance rate.
+  - Amanda: Interspeech has a higher acceptance rate.
-  -Emily: COLING has an acceptance rate of 37%
+  - Emily: COLING has an acceptance rate of 37%
-  -Philip: If there is an A / B distinction in conferences, then NAACL needs to be retain an A status
+  - Philip: If there is an A / B distinction in conferences, then NAACL needs to be retain an A status
-  -Amanda: H-index is a much better measure for conference quality than acceptance rate.
+  - Amanda: H-index is a much better measure for conference quality than acceptance rate.
 -Joeal: Conference acceptance rates: https://aclweb.org/aclwiki/Conference_acceptance_rates

 ### New initiatives at NAACL 2018 (Marilyn Walker)